 How I Got Into Watercolors: Jess’s Story

-Okay, I have something to admit: I used to shun, nay, SNEER at watercolors.
-I had taken lessons and classes etc.; as a result, I moved on to other areas of art-making.
+Hi, I’m Jess — and I have something to admit: I used to shun, nay, SNEER at watercolors.
+I had taken lessons and classes etc. As a result, I moved on to other areas of art-making.
 “Bigger” and “better” things like large-scale sculpture, metalworking, fiber work, and acrylic painting.
 But these endeavors all require luxuries like space and specialized tools.
-Luxuries that were conspicuously absent when I first moved to Washington and into a wee one room yurt at the foot of a mountain some years ago.
+Those luxuries were absent when I moved to Washington state into a one room yurt at the foot of a mountain.
 (Yeah, my parents loved that.)
 I also had a boyfriend and a dog to share the space with.

 I stubbornly continued with my large-scale art-making, producing concrete casts and a series of sculptural paintings.
 It wasn’t what I would call a comfortable arrangement.
 We had pots and pans and paintings hanging from the rafters.
 Oh, and did I mention we are also climbers?
 The gadgets and gear required for rock climbing and mountaineering can dwarf the stuffed studio of even the most determined artist packrat.
 Needless to say, our little dwelling was exploding with art and adventure.
 Bursting at the literal seams.
 Which, in a way, was great.
 But we were constantly battling the chaos that is living in a small space.
-Trust me, it’s A LOT of time better spent elsewhere.
 So, when I saw a woman with an Altoids tin that she had converted into a watercolor set, it was like a warm ray of sunshine waking me from the darkness of artistic complication and cluttered spaces.
 (Seriously, this memory exists with a soundtrack of soft angelic chorus music.
 And doves.)

-She showed me how she could fit all the colors she needed in the tin; then she closed it up with a snap, slipped it into her purse, smiled, and walked away while I stood there gaping like a codfish.
+The woman showed me how she could fit all the colors she needed in the tin.
+Then, she closed the palette with a snap, slipped it into her purse, smiled, and walked away while I stood there gaping like a codfish.
 Seriously, this woman changed my life with her old Altoids tin.
 After that, watercolors were like a shiny new penny to me.
-They were … portable.
+They were portable.
 I had often lamented that there was no way to carry my acrylic paints with me on hikes and travels.
 And, needless to say, sculpting materials aren’t something you just throw into your airplane carry-on.
-So, watercolors have been my ultimate weapon of choice ever since, whether I’m at home working in my studio, out backpacking in the mountains, or doing a bit of urban traveling.
+So, watercolors have been my ultimate weapon of choice ever since, no matter where I may be.
 An unexpected side-effect of my obsession with watercolors is how consuming it has been for years now with no hint of letting up.
 So, as I sit here at home in my studio (thankfully, not in the yurt, though still happily in the mountains) surrounded by piles of paints, pigments, and watercolor sets, I will attempt to lay out the simple truths of the strange and wonderful rabbit hole that is watercolor paints.

 What Exactly is Watercolor Paint?